 - The Right Intensity for Your Level - Whether you are a newbie to stretching or a yoga master, our back roller wheel has the right size for you!
 This yoga back roller comes in 2 sizes.
 Each variation caters to your training needs, offering different levels of firmness and pressure.

-- Eases Neck and Back Pain - Relax and release tension in your back and neck.
+- Eases Neck and Back Pain more effectively than a traditional foam roller - Relax and release tension in your back and neck.
 Our back stretching wheel releases muscle strain by realigning the natural curvature of your spine.
 It features a spinal groove technology for less spinal pressure and for moderate to intense pressure on the erector muscles.

 - Enhances Strength and Flexibility - Meet your new fitness partner in our multipurpose yoga exercise wheel!
 Explore different kinds of yoga poses and workout routines.
 Our backroller builds your mobility, flexibility, and core strength as it works every part of your body.